d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

 Command (? for help):
 ```
 We can see that all partition types are Linux at the moment, we’ll change some to swap, FAT32 and Linux LVM.
 Do this by entering t and the number of the file system we want.
-To get a list of all file systems enter l, we need to check the number of swap (82), FAT32 (c) and Linux LVM (8e).
+To get a list of all file systems enter l, we need to check the number of swap (82), FAT32 (0c) and Linux LVM (8e).
 ```bash
 # FDISK
 Command (m for help): l